- Getting Around

 - Enable Autocomplete Suggestions - allows you to enable the autosuggestions functionality;

 - Show search query highlight - makes it possible to highlight search queries in search results in bold;

 - Maximum number of recent searches - determines the number of recent search suggestions to be displayed on frontend.

 Search indexes determine the areas of search used by the extension.
 As soon as Magento has its own on-site search functionality, all the indexes existing before the extension installation are used by Advanced Search automatically, so you have no need to create them once again.

 Index Management Page

 In order to enter the Index Management page please follow the next path: Marketing > Advanced Search by Aheadworks > Index Management.
 The Index Management grid displayed on the page contains several columns: ID, Type, Store View, Status, Updated, and Action.
 This way, you can see all the indexes in one place, know their type, eligible store views, index statuses, dates and time of their updates.
-You can also edit, delete or invalidate the indexes using the Select drop-down in the Action column.
+You can also edit, delete or invalidate the indexes using the Select box in the Action column.
 Also, you are able to delete or invalidate indexes massively using the provided mass-action functionality.

 Using the Add Index button you can create any number of new indexes you need.